-School Garden Network promotes and supports sustainable food gardens and wildlife habitats on school campuses in Sonoma County.
+School Garden Network promotes and supports school garden programs and nutrition-based education in Sonoma County.
 We empower youth to embrace healthy eating habits and to develop respect for and stewardship of all living things.

 Other projects include: